Purpose of Graduate Studies

 - Curriculum and Instruction (Secondary), including options in business education, physical education, career and technical education, science, educational technology, social science, and mathematics

-- Curriculum and Instruction (PK-12), including options in PK-12 Reading Specialist and PK-12 Special Education
+- Curriculum and Instruction (PK-12), including options in PK-12 Reading Specialist and K-12 Special Education

-- Curriculum and Instruction (Early Childhood Special Education Birth - Kindergarten), which offers an added endorsement in Special Education-Early Childhood Special Education.
+- Curriculum and Instruction (Special Education Early Childhood Special Education Birth - Kindergarten), which offers an added endorsement in Special Education Early Childhood Special Education.
 It requires that the candidate hold or has held a certificate with a teaching endorsement.